 - Consistency in methodology and data collection

-Researchers at ITRE are creating a comprehensive approach to evaluate the returns being generated by trails of regional significance that may contribute economic benefits to the state.
+Researchers at ITRE developed a comprehensive approach to evaluate the returns being generated by trails of regional significance that may contribute economic benefits to the state.
 The methodology allows for the consistent evaluation of trails so that it can be replicated.
-It is developed to be flexible enough to allow for the measurement of different types of economic contributions so that the data collection and analyses conducted are appropriately matched given a trail’s unique characteristics and setting.
+It was developed to be flexible enough to allow for the measurement of different types of economic contributions so that the data collection and analyses conducted are appropriately matched given a trail’s unique characteristics and setting.

 Working with multiple stakeholders, ITRE used a before-after approach to understand how connecting existing trail through the installation of a new segment positively changed the use of the system.